jayson1200/Nerf-Turret/README.md

 2 axis turret that shoots nerf rival ammo

-The turret uses a raspberry pi and a camera to enable it to intelligently track and fire at various targets.
+The turret uses a RPi 4B, a camera, and the Tflite Movenet Lightning convolutional neural network to enable it to autonomously track and fire at the average position across all viewable human joints.
+Simply stated, there is no hiding from this thing.
+If any joints can be seen, they will be shot at.